muhdsadry/muhdsadry.github.io/index.md

 ## Hi, I'm Sadry

 ---
 I conducted a research on **visual programming** as part of learning and teaching tool for object-oriented programming for my doctoral degree.
 Before joining academia, I worked in IT industry for almost 4 years as a Software Engineer in two companies.
-I developed several software that used three-tier architecture framework for internal and external use for the companies.

 Based on my working experience, I has been assigned to teach various programming courses at my faculty.
 The courses that I has taught include **C++**, **C**, **JAVA**, **PHP & MySQL**, and **JAVA Web technologies**.
 I have also been given a role as a coach for ACMICPC programming contest in 2007, 2008 and 2014 to train IIUM students for national and regional programming competitions.
-I was given the **Best Teacher Award** in 2008.
+I was given the **Best Teacher Award** at the university level in 2008.
 ### Category Name 1

 [Project 1 Title](/sample_page)